Three years of reporting, funded by our readers — become a member now and help us prepare for 2025.

 Ukrainian soldiers from Donetsk, Luhansk, Kharkiv, Kyiv, Chernihiv, and Kherson oblasts were also included in the exchange.

-It was not immediately clear as to who - among the 95 prisoners held by Ukraine - was returned to Russia.
+It was not immediately clear which prisoners, among the 95 held by Ukraine, were returned to Russia.

 The United Arab Emirates reportedly assisted in brokering the 190-person prisoner exchange.

-Human Rights Center ZMINA, the organization that human rights activists Maksym Butkevych co-founded, announced Butkevych's return from Russian captivity, where he has held since being captured in June 2022.
+Human Rights Center ZMINA, the organization that human rights activist Maksym Butkevych co-founded, announced Butkevych's return from Russian captivity, where he has held since being captured in June 2022.

 Butkevych is a well-known human rights activist and journalist specializing in the protection of refugees.